 11. Take Advantage of Standby and Waitlist Options

-Standby is a good choice if you:
+Standby fits if you:

 12. Avoid Peak Holiday Periods

 Planning your trips, especially when holidays or big events are coming up, can save you a lot of money on flights.
 Waiting until the last minute to book during these times usually means higher prices.
-Here’s how you can keep your travel costs down:
+Here’s how you can keep your travel costs down.

 Think About Traveling When Others Aren’t

 One of the simplest ways to save on flights is to travel when fewer people are traveling.
 You can usually find better deals if you fly during the off-season or on weekdays.
-Most people want to travel on weekends, so flying mid-week can lead to cheaper fares.
+Most people want to travel on weekends, so flying midweek can lead to cheaper fares.

 Be Smart About Holiday Travel